gabriel-hahn/react-native-ecommerce/README.md

 ## Getting Started

-To install all dependencies, you need to run the follow command:
+To install all dependencies, you need to run the following command:

 ```sh
 $ yarn
 ```

-To run JSON Server, you could do some configurations or execute the follow command if you installed json-server as global:
+To run JSON Server, you could do some configurations or execute the following command if you installed json-server as global:

 ```sh
 $ json-server server.json -p 3001 -w -d 300